laisdagnesia/laisdagnesia/README.md

 ### Hi there 👋

-Meu nome é Laís Dagnésia e atualmente trabalho como desenvolvedora junior na Secretaria de Segurança Pública SSP-AL. Cursando Sistemas de Informações no CESMAC - Maceió.
+My name is Laís Dagnésia, I current work as a software developer in the Secretaria de Segurança Pública SSP-AL.
 <!--
 **laisdagnesia/laisdagnesia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
  -->